-A project team was established to review our approach to tackling modern slavery within our business and this continued to meet in 2023.
-We worked with Slave-Free Alliance to develop our incident response process, to ensure robust management if ever a concern is raised.
+Previously we worked with Slave-Free Alliance to develop our incident response process, to ensure robust management if ever a concern is raised.
 Colleagues from different functions at a site were involved in creating this process in two workshops run by Slave-Free Alliance.
 Further input was provided by other site People Leads and colleagues that work in group functions.
-This has helped to ensure we have created a robust process that is appropriate for our own operations and we continued to develop this process in 2023.
+This has helped to ensure we have created a robust process that is appropriate for our own operations.